 ECMap works by taking incoming EDI and mapping it, but if you want to transmit the results anywhere besides a database, you have to license their separate product, EC Gateway.
 EC Gateway handles the transport part of the integration workflow.
-It has its own separate design that requires THREE different databases, each with their own configuration to operate properly.
+It has its own separate design that requires THREE different databases, each with its own configuration to operate properly.
 It is also only meant to transport EDI data between two defined trading partners.

 PilotFish takes an entirely different approach to communicating with other systems.
 PilotFish offers B2B Adapters.
 These are B2B Adapters or Listeners and B2B Adapters or Transport Components which allow you to connect to any Source or Target system or service regardless of what communication protocol is required.
 Dozens of these built-in connectors are included with the product with no separate license fees.
 Users also have the ability to add their own connectors, again, using an Open API or .Net bridge.
 To use these connectors, users follow the same configuration approach as with the other PilotFish components.
 A drop-down menu for listeners or transports lists the built-in options.
 Once selected, a custom configuration panel for each type opens and presents the user with recommended default settings for instant ease of configuration.

-In addition to the Listener and Transport Adaptors, PilotFish also bundles in over 100 Data Processors at no additional license fee.
+In addition to the Listener and Transport Adapters, PilotFish also bundles in over 130 Data Processors at no additional license fee.
 Processors are a mechanism to do general work over the data stream.
 This is done either directly after it is received or immediately before it is sent.
 They perform operations that affect all of the incoming data, and these may be layered in any order.
 PilotFish Processors range from A to Z – Asymmetric Decryption Processor to Zip Decompress.

 ECMap takes a rule-based approach to data mapping.
 While ECMap provides graphical views for all their different mapping components, doing anything more complicated than mapping field-to-field requires a complex rule setup.
 In ECMap – every segment has an IO rule (where to read from), a before rule (any rules to apply before mapping the value), an after rule which gets applied after the value mapping, and rules to define which segment to go to next.
 These rules can be exported for use in other mappings but they’re so specific to the fields, format structure, etc. that, they offer little real value.